Mistral-valaise/sretodo/memory-bank/progress.md

    - Updated Chart.yaml with better metadata
    - Created comprehensive README.md for the Helm chart
    - Updated NOTES.txt with useful information after installation
+   - Added Mermaid diagrams to all service READMEs for better visualization
    - Updated memory bank documentation to reflect the changes

 4. GitHub Actions Workflow Improvements: